Division of Student Affairs

 - Advancement of the greater good

-- Utilizing a trauma-informed approach, provide short-term individual and group counseling for students.
+- Utilizing a trauma-informed approach, provide short-term student, individual counseling, as well as case management and crisis intervention for high need students.

 - Employ assessments to best manage student cases and influence proper referrals.

-- Performs other related duties as assigned by the Director of Student Mental and Behavioral Health Services to advance the mission of Student Affairs and student welfare.
+- Performs other related duties as assigned by the Director of Student Mental and Behavioral Health Services to advance the mission of Student Development and student welfare.